jeffbfitz383/phase1project/README.md

+HELLO IM TESTING TO SEE IF THIS PUSH WILL WORK

 Monday To Do
 Barrett: -
 Research APIs - Google vs Open Library -
 Research connecting -
 Start some initial JS functions -

 Jeff:
 HTML Skeleton -
 Github Setup -

 Development Notes -

 Challenges: -
 Google Books API / OAuth – Open Library -
 Connecting Book from API to Comments in db.json -